StyleT/webext-pegasus/packages/store-zustand/README.md

 - Create a store based on https://github.com/pmndrs/zustand.
 - You can create a store either reactive way or vanilla.
-- Wrap the store with `wrapStore`.
-Import the store from the background.
+- Wrap the store with `initPegasusZustandStoreBackend`.
+Import the store from the background or any other extension context.
-- You should await for the store to connect to the background.
+- Wait for the store to be ready (connected to background) via `pegasusZustandStoreReady`.

 That's it!
 Now your store is available from everywhere.